Izzilab/MatrisomeAnalyzeR/README.md

 ## Usage
 ### Example 1: Mass spectrometry data
 Let's analyze some human mass-spectrometry data, available as a comma-separated values table ([mass-spec.csv](./examples/Mass-spec/mass-spec.csv)).
-If you are downloading the file via your browser, you might need to click the link, then click "raw" (upper right corner) and then right-click and choice "Save as" (or similar).
+If you are downloading the file via your browser, you might need to click the link, then click "raw" (upper right corner) and then right-click and choose "Save as" (or similar).
 Results can be visualized in 4 ways (Figure 2) by the MatrisomeAnalyzeR functions listed in Figure 1A.
 Data courtesy of A. Naba, University of Illinois, Chicago.
 ```R
 # download the "mass-spec.csv" file from the "examples/Mass-spec" folder in this repository to your working directory.